-If, despite receiving additional support and interventions, a child continues to make little progress and advice from outside professionals suggests that the child is in need of further support, the Inclusion Leader will apply for an Education and Health Care Plan (EHCP).
-This is a replacement for a Statement of Special Educational Need.
+If, despite receiving additional support and interventions, a child continues to make little progress, and advice from outside professionals suggests that the child is in need of further support, the Inclusion Leader will apply for an Education and Health Care Plan (EHCP).
+This is the replacement for Statements of Special Educational Need.
 If a successful request is made, the EHCP will enable additional funds to be made available to help support the child even further – such as enabling a teaching assistant to work with the child on a 1:1 basis.
-If a child with an EHCP requires specific equipment to enable them to learn more effectively, further requests for this can be made to the Statutory Assessment and Resourcing Team and if agreed, funding will be provided to enable this to be purchased.
-Currently there are five children with Education and Health Care Plans.
+If a child with an EHCP requires specific equipment to enable them to learn more effectively, further requests for this can be made to the Statutory Assessment Team and if agreed, funding will be provided to enable this to be purchased.
+Currently at Orchard Park there are four children with Education and Health Care Plans.